PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 > {: .bash}
 > - The time to be reconstructed is `reconstructionTime=10`
 > - (Here we only reconstruct a single time in each attempt, but batches of larger size are explained in the following episode)
-> - To be able to reconstruct a specific time, information needs to be transferred again to the `bak.processorN` directories
+> - To be able to reconstruct a specific time-result, information needs to be transferred to the corresponding `bak.processor*` directories
 >
 > <p>&nbsp;</p>
 >